-The proposal exams for second-year Biology students in IMB will take place during winter term during the 2015-16 Academic Year.
-Students will write and defend a hypothesis-driven proposal on a topic that is closely related to their thesis research.
+The proposal exams for second-year Biology students in IMB will take place during the second half of winter term (weeks 6-10).
+The Graduate Program Assistant will schedule the examinations by the end of the first week of winter term.
+Students will write and defend a hypothesis-driven proposal on a topic that is the same as or is closely related to their thesis research.